 The verb to be becomes was/were in the past simple:

-You can read more on how to form and how to use the past simple in the topics below.
+You can read more on how to form and how to use the past continuous in the related topics.